 Now let’s look at some of the specific ways you can incorporate more art into your wedding during the planning process:

 - Set a tone, vibe, mood, or clear rubric for selection.
 Before you start the planning process, consider what standards you’d like to set for curating and creating the art involved in your wedding.
 Will you be focusing on a specific period?
 A specific mood or vibe?
 An overall tone, or a specific color scheme?
 This will help guide all your choices, and ensure your choices all line up.

 - Choose creative wedding rings.
 You can start by choosing creative wedding rings for you and your partner, which represent what you mean to one another.
-Finding a ring with the right materials, the right shape, and maybe even some history behind it can add much more character to your main event—and give you a permanent reminder to carry with you for the indefinite future.
+Finding a ring with the right materials, the right shape, and maybe even some history behind it can add much more character to your main event — unforgattable memories and a permanent reminder to carry with you for the indefinite future.

 - Think outside the box.
 If you find yourself stuck on visualizing all the artistic components of your wedding, try thinking outside the box.
 What music or soundscapes can you create to add to the vibe of the event?
 What smells, tastes, and feels can you use to give your guests a unique experience?